 Another concern that truck drivers share is their health.
 Slip seating does very little to protect other truck drivers from coming into contact with the coronavirus or other health risks.
 Truckers have to share confined spaces and do not have enough time to properly clean up behind the next driver.
 In these situations, they can be easily exposed to the coronavirus and other airborne pathogens.

-How lack of maintenance contributes to Tulsa truck accidents
+How does a lack of maintenance contribute to Tulsa truck accidents?

 The more time a commercial truck spends on the road, the greater the chances of a truck accident.
 The increased mileage on a commercial truck can cause wear and tear on the brakes.
 Tires that need to be replaced can end up blowing out on the road.
 Steering wheel issues can cause a truck driver to lose control of their vehicle.
 These are maintenance issues that can be identified when a trucking company performs a proper inspection during a truck’s downtime.